-But be careful not to spark the wrong kind of discussion through buzz marketing.
+But be careful not to do in the wrong direction and spark the wrong kind of discussion through buzz marketing.

-The right topic should be brand-related, and the campaign should bring out the best in your product or service as it will have a long-lasting effect on your audience.
+The right topic should be brand-related, and the campaign should bring out the best of your product or service as it will have a long-lasting effect on your audience.

 There’s a fine line between good and bad controversial ads, so tread carefully!

 Unusual buzz campaign

 Buzz marketing is typified by its unusual and unconventional approach to branding and creating campaigns.

 It is our nature to always be drawn to the new and exciting.
 Therefore, creating a campaign that hasn’t been seen before, or has elements that differ from what already exists on the market is key to success.